Salt Water Salt Water — Can Salt Water Pool Turn Hair Green? Prevention & Solutions

 Quick Answer

-Salt water pools can turn hair green, but it's not the salt causing the problem - it's copper in the water combined with chlorine.
+Salt water pools can turn hair green due to copper in the water reacting with chlorine.
 Proper water balance and copper removal prevent green hair discoloration.
+Regular testing and maintenance are crucial.

 Why Salt Water Pools Cause Green Hair